GilDavidi/Cookid/README.md

 5.2 you can see the color available on the right bootom screen.
 5.3 the colors of the team's members used is in the bottom left side in a table next to their name.
 5.4 you can ask from the system a color you don't have.
-5.5the system will send a request for team member  who have the color
+5.5 the system will send a request for team member  who have the color
 5.6 he needs tho choose if he approves or declines the request
 6.  after the game you will see the accurance percent of your image
     to the original image

 link to the app
 https://cookid.onrender.com